Menu

 Other possible improvements are to reduce the frame transfer time.
 In these cases, it is necessary to use an optical mask, which shields all the imaging area of the sensor from light except for the ROI.
 It is then possible to use Crop Mode, which optimizes the charge transfer in order to conduct a faster, more efficient readout of the exposed pixels.
 There is a small delay before the first image is available since it takes several partial frame transfers before it reaches the bottom of the sensor where it can be read.

-Another method using an optical mask is Fast Kinetic Mode (FKM), which both optimizes the charge transfer and omits readout to instead store multiple ROI images on the sensor.
+Another method using an optical mask is Fast Kinetics Mode (FKM), which both optimizes the charge transfer and omits readout to instead store multiple ROI images on the sensor.
 Once the required number of images has been acquired, all images stored on the sensor are read out at once.
 Thus, FKM allows to reach minimal exposure times down to a few microseconds in these bursts of images.
 While these exposure times are unmatched by other acquisition methods, FKM does not allow continuous acquisitions due to the delayed readout.

 Contact us to take advantage of our CCD & EMCCD expertise